SnyderS28/SnyderS28/README.md

 -->

 - 👯 I’m collaborating on the <a href="https://github.com/UtahJS">UtahJS</a> booklist API with Node.js and React.
-- 💬 Ask me about <a href="https://www.php.net/">PHP</a>, SQL, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">Javascript</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/HTML">HTML</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">CSS</a> or Fourier Transformations /(maybe skip the last one/).
+- 💬 Ask me about <a href="https://www.php.net/">PHP</a>, SQL, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">Javascript</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/HTML">HTML</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">CSS</a> or Fourier Transformations (maybe skip the last one).
-- 🔭 I’m currently working on a PWA mobile app.
-Check out my website for more info.
+- 🔭 I’m currently working on a PWA mobile app for time management.
+Check out my <a href="https://seeds2deeds.com">website</a> for more info.
-- 📫 How to reach me: DM me through LinkedIn. [linkedin]
+- 📫 How to reach me: DM me through <a href="https://www.linkedin.com/in/stevensnyder1/">LinkedIn</a>.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I earned my Eagle Scout with all 3 Eagle Palms!
   <!-- - 👋 -->
   <!-- - 🤔 I’m looking for help with ... -->
   <!-- - 🌱 I’m currently learning ... -->